 However, they don’t go as far as the previous products for ensuring you’re actually getting the useful part of the cordyceps mushroom.

 Fresh Cap is another great company producing high-quality mushroom supplements.
-Their product is also organic, and they also focus on making sure you’re getting the beta-glucan substances, aka, the part of the mushroom that actually does anything.
+Their product is also certified organic, and they also focus on making sure you’re getting the beta-glucan substances, aka, the part of the mushroom that actually does anything.

 Even the price is very comparable.
 The only difference is that they don’t go through the strict, third-party testing on the amount of beta-glucan.

 Still, it’s a great product.